- Emulates a USB mouse and game controller. No drivers required.

 The recoil power is routed via the connecting cable and the power supply needs to have a connector with outer diameter of 5.5mm and inner of 2.1mm.

 The ideal voltage is 36 Volts.
-24 Volt supplies will also work but the recoil power will be reduced by approx 20%.
+24 Volt supplies will also work.

-The power supply needs to have a current capacity of 2-4 amps.
-If you use a 4 amp supply this will give maximum power.
-DO NOT use a supply with a current capability of greater than 4 amps as the mechanism relies on the current-limiting feature on the supply to prevent overload.
+At 36V the power supply needs to have a current capacity of 2-3 amps.
+If you use a 3 amp supply this will give maximum power.
+DO NOT use a 36V supply with a current capability of greater than 3 amps as the mechanism relies on the current-limiting feature on the supply to prevent overload.
 If using two or more guns you can share supplies but energy will be reduced if firing simultaneously.

 The center pin of the connector is positive.
 Outer barrel negative.